lkfink/Kentler_MIM_Behavior/README.md

 # Cross-modal correspondence between contemporary music & art
 This repository contains data and code for reproducing the analyses reported in:

 Fink, L., Fiehn, H. & Wald-Furhmann, M. (2023).
-The role of audiovisual congruence in perception and aesthetic appreciation of contemporary music and visual art.
+The role of audiovisual congruence in perception and aesthetic appreciation of contemporary music and visual art. *Pre-print available at:* [osf.io/hjgc5/](osf.io/hjgc5/)

 If using anything from this repository, please cite the paper.